corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/writing-a-cordapp.md

-* We would remove the files related to the deprecated Corda webserver (`TemplateApi.java`, `TemplateWebPlugin.java`, `resources/templateWeb`, and `net.corda.webserver.services.WebServerPluginRegistry`) and replace them with a production-ready webserver
+* We would remove the files related to the deprecated Corda webserver (`TemplateApi.java`, `TemplateWebPlugin.java`, `resources/templateWeb`, and `net.corda.webserver.services.WebServerPluginRegistry`) and replace them with a production-ready webserver.
-* We would also move `TemplateClient.java` into a separate module so that it is not included in the CorDapp
+* We would also move `TemplateClient.java` into a separate module so that it is not included in the CorDapp.